 The Central Valley, including San José, Escazú, and Santa Ana, remains the country’s economic center.
 Demand is driven primarily by multinational firms and a growing services sector, which provide a stable base of employment and housing demand.

 In this environment, real estate functions as an income-oriented asset.
 Rental demand is consistent, vacancy rates are relatively low, and price appreciation tends to be gradual rather than speculative.
-For investors, the region offers predictability rather than rapid upside.
-For investors evaluating ownership structure and legal considerations, see can foreigners buy property in Costa Rica.
+For buyers prioritizing stability, the region offers predictability rather than speculative upside.
+For buyers evaluating ownership structure and legal considerations, see can foreigners buy property in Costa Rica.

 Guanacaste has absorbed a disproportionate share of foreign capital, driven largely by tourism and lifestyle migration.
 Improved infrastructure and international accessibility have supported sustained demand, particularly in areas such as Tamarindo, Flamingo, and Nosara.

 However, the dynamics are shifting.
-Significant new development—especially in short-term rental properties—has introduced additional supply.
+Significant new development, especially in short-term rental properties have introduced additional supply.
 As a result, performance is becoming more selective, with returns increasingly dependent on asset quality, location, and operational execution.

 The Central Pacific, including Jacó, Los Sueños, and Manuel Antonio, occupies a middle ground between domestic and international demand.
 Its proximity to San José supports higher transaction volume and liquidity compared to more remote regions.